Sam-Zilli/game-engines/Assignment06_Scripting/README.md

 *TODO*: Please edit the following information in your assignment

-* Name:
+* Name: Sam Zilli
 * How many hours did it take you to complete this assignment?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)